Arnold Janssen: Life and work

 Janssen was born 5 November 1837 in Goch in the Rhineland, Germany, not far from the Dutch border, one of eleven siblings.
 He developed a deep, simple faith.
 His first school was the Catholic Augustinianum High School in Gaesdonck, which is near his birthplace.
 He took up the study of philosophy at the Academy of Muenster, and then entered the University of Bonn.
 As a student in the university, Janssen entered a mathematics contest; he used the prize money to treat his father to a trip to the university and down the Rhine River; (his mother was too ill to make the trip).

 Janssen was ordained to the priesthood for the diocese of Muenster on 15 August 1861.
 For a while he worked as a high school teacher in Bocholt, Germany, teaching physics and catechism.
 He devoted some years to pastoral work and the teaching of Christian doctrine, in 1873 becoming chaplain and director at the Ursuline convent of Kempen.
 In 1867 he became the diocesan director of the Apostleship of Prayer.
 This led to the founding in 1874 of the German-language journal Kleiner Herz-Jesu Bote (Little Messenger of the Sacred Heart), which looked to enlist the faithful in prayer and support for the mission.

 The Kulturkampf, however, hampered his efforts, and Janssen purchased land in Steyl, the Netherlands, to begin his seminary, dedicated in 1875 as the "St. Michael the Archangel Mission House".
 Within a few years, many seminarians, priests and brothers were preparing there for missionary service, and the first two missionaries, Joseph Freinademetz and John Anzer, were sent to Hong Kong at the request of Bishop Giovanni T. Raimondi.
 The Society of the Divine Word received canonical approbation in 1901.

 From the very beginning, a group of women, including Maria Helena Stollenwerk, served the community.
-Janssen also founded two congregations of religious sisters: The Holy Spirit Missionary Sisters (members known as "Sister Servants of the Holy Spirit") on 8 December 1889, and the Holy Spirit Adoration Sisters ("Sister Servants of the Holy Spirit of Perpetual Adoration") on 8 September 1896.
+Janssen also founded two congregations of religious nuns: The Holy Spirit Missionary Sisters (members known as "Sister Servants of the Holy Spirit") on 8 December 1889, and the Holy Spirit Adoration Sisters ("Sister Servants of the Holy Spirit of Perpetual Adoration") on 8 September 1896.

 Arnold Janssen died at Steyl, Holland, on January 15, 1909.